omansak/libvideo/README.md

 void SaveVideoToDisk(string link)
 {
-    var service = new YouTubeService(); // this is the starting point for all of our download actions var video = service.GetVideo(link); // gets a Video object containing information about the video File.WriteAllBytes(@"C:\" + video.FullName, video.GetBytes());
+    var service = YouTubeService.Default; // this is the starting point for all of our download actions var video = service.GetVideo(link); // gets a Video object containing information about the video File.WriteAllBytes(@"C:\" + video.FullName, video.GetBytes());
 }